tomeichlersmith/denv/docs/src/env_dev.md

 1. Most HPCs do not have `apptainer`/`singularity` installations that support building from a recipe file.
-I wanted a tool whose interface and uesr experince can be uniform including these runners and their common limitations.
+I wanted a tool whose interface and user experince can be uniform including these runners and their common limitations.
 2. Avoid build repetition.
 Many projects I work on have dependencies that take hours to build even on fast multi-core machines.
 This means